-- See the Charitable Institutions page on the State Revenue Office website.
+- See the Charitable institutions and land tax page on the State Revenue Office website.

 If a Not For Profit is a retail tenant: Under section 50 of the Retail Leases Act 2003, a tenant is not liable to pay land tax under a retail premises lease

 Are Not For Profits exempt from paying Duties?